 On 31 December 1842, the Launceston Female Factory housed the following women and children (Launceston Examiner, 11 January 1843 p.8):

-Stories of women imprisoned at Launceston Female Factory, are featured in the Convict Women's Press book
+Further information on the Launceston Female Factory and stories of women imprisoned at Launceston Female Factory, are featured in the Convict Women's Press book

 Convict Lives at the Launceston Female Factory